 Every Fort Lauderdale home is unique, each with its own aesthetic and individual needs.
 Likewise, all the windows in your Fort Lauderdale home are different too.
-Their size, shape, the way they face and more will vary and influence the kind of window treatment that complements them best.
+Their size, shape, the way they face and more will vary and affect the type of window treatment that complements them best.

 But more than any other factor, the window style may be the most important for choosing your ideal window treatment.
 Here are our team’s picks for window treatments to match the unique window varieties found in Fort Lauderdale houses.